quicken/aws-meerkat/README.md

 #### TEST_BITBUCKET_AUTHOR

-For unit testing only.
-The full username of the person that committed the TEST_BITBUCKET_COMMIT.
-This variable is used when asserting commit tests.

-#### TEST_BITBUCKET_AUTHOR

 The raw author name that is expected to be returned by the Bitbucket API.
 The unit test asserts against this author.

 #### TEST_BITBUCKET_COMMIT